-The course consists of a core with further modules taken from options lists.
-Enough options have to be taken in order to raise the total load to at least 120 CATS credits, which is the normal load.
-You must choose modules worth at least 15 CATS from those given in List A. The maximum permitted load is 150 CATS.
+The programme consists of a core with further modules taken from options lists.
+Modules totalling at least 22.5 CATS credits should be selected from List A. Enough options have to be taken in order to raise the total load to at least 120 CATS credits which is defined to be the normal load for this course, up to a maximum of 150 CATS.

 |Core Modules||Weeks||CATS Credit|